2020 Buick Encore spy shots

 Opel's redesigned Mokka X has already been spotted and is confirmed to go on sale in markets where the German brand operates in 2020.
 The redesigned Encore is expected in Buick showrooms late this year as a 2020 model.

-With the popularity of the current Encore, which racked up 88,000 sales in the United States in 2017 and is expected to have sold even better last year, Buick's design team was always going to go with an evolutionary look for the new model, and that's just what our spy shots suggest.
+With the popularity of the current Encore, which racked up 88,000 sales in the United States in 2017 and expected to have sold even better last year, Buick's design team was always going to go with an evolutionary look for the new model, and that's just what our spy shots suggest.

 2020 Buick Encore spy shots - Image via S. Baldauf/SB-Medien